FPGAs Go Green With Wind Turbine Control Application Note

 Field Programmable Gate Array (FPGA) technology is currently playing a significant role in energy conservation.
 Wind turbine control is just one application where PMC modules with reconfigurable FPGAs are being used in renewable energy ventures.

 The basic components of a control system to maximize energy capture from a wind turbine include: rotor pointing, blade speed regulation, minimization of pointing and pitch control, and the mitigation of disturbances (i.e. excessive rotor speed, wind gusts, etc.).
 Additionally, the environment inside the rotor head, or nacelle, is very hostile.
 Any control device used in this environment must be self-diagnostic, rebootable, extreme temperature tolerant, vibration tolerant, and of course, affordable.
 There are many methodologies that will be or are currently being implemented.
-Many of these approaches will share the basic control architecture components.
+Many of these approaches will share the basic control architecture components of Figure 2 below.

 Acromag PMC FPGA modules provide a unique combination well-suited to the application’s requirements.
 Conduction cooling and wide ambient operating ranges help withstand the extremes temperatures.
 High channel density with up to 97 single-ended I/O points on the front edge and up to 64 single-ended I/O points on the rear connector enables monitoring and control of many components.
 Logic is stored in reprogrammable flash memory, available in variable capacities, and is re-bootable at any time.
 The PMCs are able to generate and monitor high speed serial communications.
 They can simplify the capture of encoder and position feedback, as well as facilitate driving stepper motor systems and closing servo loops.
 And finally, the capability to execute the RTOS of choice on top of either a soft of hard PowerPC foundation makes the selection of PMC FPGA modules very popular for wind turbine control and similar green applications.